 The abuser/parent will be responsible for paying the costs of the visitation session.
 Overnight visits are out of the question most likely for an extended period of time while the abusive parent begins to rehabilitate themselves with visits that last typically from 2-4 hours.
 It is possible for the abusive parent to regain the right to have normal visits with their child but that will take time and typically the approval of a judge to move forward.

-When family violence is involved in a divorce case that is still ongoing, the court will review the situation to determine whether or not either party has a history of family violence.
-If, for instance, a protective order has been granted within the prior two years then a situation that involves supervised visits and restricted access to the children will most likely be forthcoming.
+When a divorce case involves family violence, the court reviews the situation to determine if either party has a history of family violence.
+If a protective order has been granted within the prior two years, the court will likely order supervised visits and restrict access to the children.

 Supervised Visitation Basics

-A judge must determine what is ultimately in the child’s best interests.
-He or she will do so by considering if the child is in danger of being harmed now or in the future.
-If that risk is remote then a visitation order can be set up that can allow for normal possession and access to the child.
-Otherwise, a supervised visitation plan will most likely be implemented.
+A judge must determine what ultimately serves the child’s best interests.
+To do this, the judge considers whether the child faces current or future harm.
+If the risk is remote, the judge can establish a visitation order that allows for normal possession and access to the child.
+If not, the judge will most likely implement a supervised visitation plan.

 If your family has seen incidents of family violence occur do not hesitate to contact the Law Office of Bryan Fagan, PLLC for a free of charge consultation.
 Our attorneys can assist you and your family with managing the sometimes difficult aftermath of violence in the home.